usafa-astro-331/Astro-331X/Day 1/lesson_1.md

 | 4-8 V        | 01             | 5.3  V          | 2.7  V         | 6  V            | 2  V           |
 | 8-12 V       | 10             | 10.7  V         | 2.7 V          | 10  V           | 2  V           |
 | 12-16 V      | 11             | 16  V           | 4  V           | 14  V           | 2  V           |

-- will measure electrical current in today’s metrology lab
-  - what sensor should we pick?
-  - what current ranges should we measure?
-  - in the *next* lab we will measure power output from our solar arrays—want to measure that much current
-- first lab: pick the right current sensor for the second lab